in-toto/in-toto/roadmap-reviews/2020/review_1_august_19.md

 ## Closing remarks.

-This quarter was filled with exciting news and progress for the in-toto project.
+This evaluation period was filled with exciting news and progress for the in-toto project.
 We are very excited to increase industry collaboration to improve the security of the software supply chain.
 We are making strides towards the goals described on this year's ROADMAP.